Artificial Intelligence has both unlimited potential and limitations in the process of developing complex CPM construction schedules

 Fragmentation and customizations are the weak suit of Artificial Intelligence.
-Before AI can do its best work, it needs a basis of analysis.
-If a project is fairly unique and customized, AI won’t have a knowledge-base to draw from.
+Before artificial intelligence can do its best work, it needs a basis of analysis.
+If a project is fairly unique and customized, artificial intelligence won’t have a knowledge-base to draw from.
 The challenge is “abstracting design goals and parameters into quantifiable representations is the first level of abstraction that design optimization demands from users.”
 (Autodesk, 6)

 At what point does Artificial Intelligence adoption become ‘disruptive’?